Nadib-Rana/Java/Java Basics.md

-Step 2: Java Basics
+Step 2: Java Basics <br>
 i) Installation <br>
 Install JDK (Java Development Kit) <br>

 Download the latest JDK from the Oracle website or use an open-source version like OpenJDK. <br>
-Follow the installation instructions for your operating system.
+Follow the installation instructions for your operating system.<br>
 Set up your development environment<br>

 IntelliJ IDEA <br>
-Download and install IntelliJ IDEA from the JetBrains website.
+Download and install IntelliJ IDEA from the JetBrains website. <br>
-Follow the setup instructions to configure the JDK.
+Follow the setup instructions to configure the JDK. <br>
-Eclipse
+Eclipse <br>
-Download and install Eclipse from the Eclipse website.
+Download and install Eclipse from the Eclipse website. <br>
-Configure the JDK during the setup process.
+Configure the JDK during the setup process. <br>